Murder 2

-Murder 2 is a 2011 Indian Hindi-language psychological thriller film and the second installment in the Murder film series.
-A quasi-sequel to the 2004 film, Murder, it stars Emraan Hashmi, Jacqueline Fernandez and Prashant Narayanan, and features Sulagna Panigrahi as a debutant.
-Directed by Mohit Suri and produced by Mukesh Bhatt, the film was released on 8 July 2011.
-It is one of the highest grossing Bollywood films of 2011.
-The film is alleged to be based on the 2008 South Korean film The Chaser, though Bhatt denied this and said that it was inspired from the 2006 Nithari killings in Noida.
-The film is remembered for its erotic scenes.
+Murder 2 is a 2011 Indian Hindi-language psychological thriller film directed by Mohit Suri and produced by Mukesh Bhatt.
+It is the second installment in the Murder film series.
+A quasi-sequel to the 2004 film, Murder, it stars Emraan Hashmi, Jacqueline Fernandez and Prashant Narayanan, and debutant Sulagna Panigrahi.
+The film was released on 8 July 2011 to mixed-to-positive reviews from critics, and became one of the highest grossing Bollywood films of 2011.

+The film is reportedly an unofficial adaptation of the 2008 South Korean film The Chaser, though Bhatt denied this and claimed that it was inspired from the 2006 Nithari killings in Noida.
+It is remembered for its erotic scenes.

 Plot

+The film starts with a woman trying to entice a man dressed in a woman's outfit, who later kills her.

-Arjun Bhagwat is a money-hungry ex cop involved in committing crimes.
+Arjun Bhagwat is a money-hungry ex-cop involved in committing crimes.
 An atheist, he regularly visits the church to donate money to orphans.
-He has a sexual relationship with a model, Priya who harbors romantic feelings for Arjun, however he can only have a no-strings-attached relationship and nothing else.
+At the church, he comes into contact with Priya, a model.
+Arjun and Priya begin a casual relationship.
+Priya reveals her romantic feelings for Arjun but he is not interested in a relationship.
+He asks her to find someone else if she wants love, as Arjun can only have a no-strings-attached relationship, and nothing else.

+Meanwhile, the girl who got killed is getting dumped by the man at a well full of dead bodies of women like her.